wolfeidau/wolfeidau_site/content/post/2023-07-20-tips-for-writing-technical-blog-posts.md

 draft = false
 +++

-I was recently asked put together a list of tips for writing technical blog posts.
+I was recently asked to put together a list of tips for writing technical blog posts.
 Here are some of my recommendations:

 # Understand SEO